-6.1 Scoping Assessment Findings
+6.1 SCOPING ASSESSMENT FINDINGS

 When undertaking the scoping exercise, the design of the proposed project and best practice measures were considered to ensure the likely significant effects and any required additional mitigation were identified.
-The following topics were considered during the assessment.
+The following topics were considered during the assessment:

-- Surface water and ground water

-- Soils and geology

-- Landscape (visual impacts, change in landscape, sense of place)
+- Surface water and groundwater (including geomorphology) - Soils and geology - Landscape (visual impacts, change in landscape, sense of place) - Socio-economics (employment & demographics) - Noise - Ecology (fauna and flora) - Air Quality (including dust), and - Cultural heritage and palaeontology resources.

-- Socio-economics (employment, local businesses, community, demographics & tourism, land use)

-- Noise

-- Ecology (fauna & flora)

-- Air quality (including dust), and

-- Cultural heritage and palaeontology resources.